frontity/api-reference/docs-api/frontity-packages/collections-packages/hooks/infinite-scroll-hooks.md

 It recevies an `archive` and a `fallback` prop ―both links―, to specify the source of the post entities.
 If none of them is specified, `state.source.postsPage` is used.
 When the penultimate post of the first page is rendered, the next page of the archive is fetched.
 A list of the fetched pages is stored in the browser history state along with the list of posts.

-The `limit` prop in this case stands for the number of posts being shown, not the number of fetched pages.
+The `limit` prop in this case stands for the number of posts being shown, not the number of fetched pages (case of `useArchiveInfiniteScroll`).
 In the same way, the `fetchNext` shows the next post, and only fetches the next page of posts if needed.

 ### Parameters